benfulcher/hctsa/README.md

 Many features in _hctsa_ rely on external packages and Matlab toolboxes.
 In the case that some of them are unavailable, *hctsa* can still be used, but only a reduced set of time-series features will be computed.

-_hctsa_ uses the following [Matlab toolboxes](https://mathworks.com/programs/nrd/matlab-toolbox-price-request.html?ref=ggl&s_eid=ppc_18665571802&q=matlab%20toolboxes%20price): Statistics, Signal Processing, Curve Fitting, System Identification, Wavelet, and Econometrics.
+_hctsa_ uses the following [Matlab Add-On Toolboxes](https://au.mathworks.com/products.html): Statistics and Machine Learning, Signal Processing, Curve Fitting, System Identification, Wavelet, and Econometrics.

 The following external time-series analysis code packages are provided with the software (in the **Toolboxes** directory), and are used by our main feature-extraction algorithms to compute meaningful structural features from time series: